-Following the success of the symposium on Colonial Nostalgia of 17 March this year, Tropenmuseum is hosting a second symposium on Thursday, 22 September 2011 entitled Popular Imagination: Fiction with a Message based around the museum’s Africa collection.
+Following the success of the symposium Colonial Nostalgia, Tropenmuseum is hosting a second symposium on 22 September 2011 entitled Popular Imagination: Fiction with a Message based around the museum’s Africa collection.
 Tropenmuseum collects material witnesses to African culture.
 Over the last twenty years, the museum has also looked for examples of popular art and popular culture.
 What is the significance of this popular art and for whom is it intended?
 What role do and should museums play in collecting, researching and giving meaning to these objects?
 How do museums relate to the makers and the original target group, and to the academic world?

 Various specialists will speak at the symposium and will engage in discussion with each other and the audience.
 Keynote speaker is Johannes Fabian, Emeritus Professor of Cultural Anthropology and Amsterdam University (UvA).